 Simply being aware of the recruiting trends impacting small businesses is the first step — then you can develop a well-informed hiring strategy that is aligned with them.
-We’re here to explore the five small business recruiting trends you need to be aware of today, and how a professional staffing agency can help you stay on top of them to hire the best possible candidates.
+We’re here to explore the five small business recruiting trends you need to be aware of today, and how a professional staffing agency or headhunter can help you stay on top of them to hire the best possible candidates.

 Recruiting Trend #1: Remote Hiring and Employment Rates Continue to Rise

 Remote work environments have been steadily increasing in popularity over the years, and robust work from home policies are now commonplace in nearly every industry.
 The rise of remote working isn’t slowing down.
 In fact, it’s estimated that 50% of the workforce will be remote by 2020.
 Businesses are catching on and tailoring more of their open job positions to be partially or completely remote to attract a wider pool of interested applicants.

 While companies of all sizes report significant decreases in operating costs thanks to the remote working trend, it can be especially beneficial to small-to-midsize businesses.
 These businesses tend to have less space and resources to work with — and having fewer employees physically in the office means less desk space, equipment, and utilities are necessary.

 If you do decide to include more remote positions in your hiring strategy, be sure that you’re also aware of the latest digital recruiting trends.
 This will enable you to effectively reach potential workers where they actually spend time and look for new jobs: on their mobile devices.